What is move management

 Simplify request process

-Streamlining the move request process can help reduce delays and minimise confusion.
+Streamlining the move request process can help reduce delays and minimize confusion.

-Provide employee training: Offer comprehensive training on how to access and use the centralised move request system.
+Provide employee training: Offer comprehensive training on how to access and use the centralized move request system.
 Ensure that the training covers key functionalities, such as submitting requests, checking status and making updates.

-Implement standardised forms: Develop and implement standardised forms for move requests.
+Implement standardized forms: Develop and implement standardized forms for move requests.
 These forms should capture all necessary information upfront, such as the nature of the move, required resources and specific needs or preferences.

 Effective communication is key to a successful move.
-Centralising communication ensures that all parties involved are informed, coordinated and aligned throughout the relocation process.
+Centralizing communication ensures that all parties involved are informed, coordinated and aligned throughout the relocation process.

 Establish a dedicated team or contact: Set up a dedicated team or designate a key contact person to oversee all aspects of the move.
 This team should be responsible for coordinating between departments, managing logistics and addressing any issues that arise during the move.